-Hello, My name is Pashtana Durrani, a social and political rights Activists.
+Hello, my name is Pashtana Durrani.
+I am a social and political rights Activists.
 I love writing, I love spending time with my mother in the evening and above all, I love working in rural Afghanistan.

 I work for LEARN Afghanistan.
 We work to make education and healthcare more accessible through smart solutions in rural Afghanistan.

-What inspired you to pursue this career? or What path did you take to obtain this role?
+What inspired you to pursue this career?
+What path did you take to obtain this role?

-I am an autodidact.
-Which means I love learning on my own.
-When I was young I thought education is free and accessible to any girl.
-Growing up I saw that even things like period or no water stops a girl from learning.
-That inspired me or at least made me realize that I am responsible for making sure girls around me don't miss out on school and learning because of no teachers, no books, or for that reason no washrooms.
+I am an autodidact, which means I love learning on my own.
+When I was young, I thought education is free and accessible to any girl.
+Growing up I saw that even things like period or a lack of water supply can stop a girl from learning.
+This inspired me to ensure that girls around me don't miss out on opportunities to learn due to a lack of resources.

 Who are your role models?